retaildevcrews/loderunner/src/LodeRunner.API/README.md

 Stop API application by typing Ctrl-C or the stop button if run via F5

+## API Object Validation Flow

+As object is passed to the LodeRunner.API endpoints, ASP.NET verifies payload uing `ComponentModel`, if Component Model attributes are present (e.g [Required], [Range(.., ..)] etc).
+Once the payload is verified, the controller will invoke object validation by using `ModelExtensions` class under LodeRunner.API.Extensions.
+This will use LodeRunner.Core to build `RootCommand` and use it to validate the payload against the passed args.

+Object -> `ComponentModel` validation -> ModelExtensions Object Validator -> Build `RootCommand` object -> Execute Command Line Parser Validator

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit <https://cla.opensource.microsoft.com>